Making the most of blue skies

 The crannog on Loch Freuchie has a legend attached to it.
 It’s said a dragon once inhabited the island.
 Fraoch, a local lad, was in love with a young maiden called Maidh.
 Keen to win her hand, he snuck onto the island, past the sleeping dragon and gathered some rowan berries for the object of his desire.
 Maidh wasn’t impressed.
 The selfish besom wanted the whole rowan tree, not a handful of berries.
 So, off crept Fraoch, back to the island to uproot the tree.
 This time his luck ran out.
 He woke the dragon and a mortal battle ensued.
 Poor Fraoch had his limbs torn off by the angry dragon.
 It’s said Maidh found him dead by the side of the loch, a slain dragon at his side.

 Loch Freuchie Circuit – the verdict

-Back home, boots off, tired feet rested and the boy sleeping off his admirable walking effort we toasted another excellent day out with some bubbles and planned our Sunday escape from the city.
+Back home – boots off, tired feet rested and the boy sleeping off his walking effort, we began planning our next escape from the city.